 Coast Flight Training's Private Pilot Training Program offers the most experienced flight instructors dedicated to crafting the best pilots.
 Your flying lessons will take you to new destinations, and our program will guide you through the process to assure your course completion and get your private, commercial, instructor or multi-engine pilot license.

-The number of airports and airspaces within reach is extensive throughout Southern California and Texas.
+The number of airports and air spaces within reach is extensive throughout Southern California and Texas.
 With a Private Pilot Certificate you are cleared to fly a US-registered aircraft anywhere in the world, day or night, weather conditions permitting.
-Our Scenario-Based flying lessons help accomplish this by designing your training around the actual flight patterns airline employers use.
-While training to get your private, commercial, instructor or multi-engine you will travel to different locations and experience different airspaces to become a well-rounded pilot capable of becoming a successful airline pilot.
+Our Scenario-Based Flying Lessons help accomplish this by designing your training around the actual flight patterns airline employers use.
+While training to get your private, commercial, instructor or multi-engine pilot license You will travel to different locations and experience different air spaces to become a well-rounded pilot capable of becoming a successful airline pilot.

 The Private Pilot Training consists of the following FAA requirements:

 Pass FAA Checkride

 When you complete your Private Pilot Training at Coast Flight Training, you will be confident in your abilities and ready to advance to your next rating program.
 A Private Pilot Certificate allows you to fly in Visual Flight Rule (VFR) conditions, which is the absence of clouds and other meteorological disturbances.
 In order to fly an aircraft in adverse weather conditions a private, commercial, instructor or multi-engine pilot license won’t be enough, you must have your Instrument Flight Rules (IFR) rating to be Pilot in Command during a non-VFR flight.